 - Self-harm or suicidal thoughts

-- Study related issues such as poor concentration, fear of failure
+- Study-related issues such as poor concentration and fear of failure

 - Information about specialist services